majk-p/how-slow-is-your-tram/slides.md

 - Joins previous and current result by vehicle `id` ✅
 - Calculate the distance using `Vehicle.distance` and the elapsed time ✅
 - Build a map of `(Vehicle.LineName, Vehicle.Id) -> VehicleStats`
-  - Where `VehicleStats` are distance, time and avg speed

 ---